Donetsk Oblast: Geology

-The Donetsk Oblast's climate is mostly continental, which is characterised by hot summers and relatively cold winters with changeable snow surfaces.
+Donetsk Oblast's climate is mostly continental, which is characterized by hot summers and relatively cold winters with changeable snow surfaces.
 East and southeast strong winds, high temperatures and heavy rain showers are typical in the summer.
 The average annual rainfall is 524 mm.

 The basic minerals found here are: coal (reserves – 25 billion tons), rock salt, lime carbonate, potassium, mercury, asbestos, and graphite.
 The area is also rich in fertile black earth.

 Important resources for recreation within the area are: the mild climate, the Sea of Azov coast, curative mud, sources of minerals, and radon and table water.
 Due to these numerous recreation resources, many resort hotels and camps are located here.
-There are about 26 health centres and pensions, 52 rest homes and boarding houses, and rest camps for children in the oblast.
+There are about 26 health centers and pensions, 52 rest homes and boarding houses, and rest camps for children in the oblast.

 The curative areas in the oblast include the Slovyansk salt lakes and mineral water sources.
 The oblast also contains many park zones, some of which are of great national value.
 They include the Khomutivsky steppe and the Azov sea coast.
-Overall, the Donetsk Oblast contains about 70 protected park and nature attractions including branches of the Ukrainian steppe park, six state reserves, ten memorials of nature, landscapes, and six park tracts.
+Overall, Donetsk Oblast contains about 70 protected park and nature attractions including branches of the Ukrainian steppe park, six state reserves, ten memorials of nature, landscapes, and six park tracts.

 Polls

-During the 1991 referendum, 83.90% of votes in Donetsk Oblast were in favour of the Declaration of Independence of Ukraine, fourth lowest in the country after Crimea, Sevastopol and Luhansk Oblast.
+During the 1991 referendum, 83.90% of votes in Donetsk Oblast were in favor of the Declaration of Independence of Ukraine, fourth lowest in the country after Crimea, Sevastopol and Luhansk Oblast.
 A survey conducted in December 2014 by the Kyiv International Institute of Sociology found 18.5% of the oblast's population supported their region joining Russia, 53.8% did not support the idea, 22.5% were undecided, and 5.2% did not respond; insurgent-controlled areas (which hold over 50% of the population) were not polled.